 - It's always a good idea to have everything you will need in your work area before you begin so you don't waste time trying to find tools around the house.

-- Cut Out or Have Someone Cut Out Your Countertop Hole - To place a drop in sink into your countertop you will need a hole made.
-If you don't know what you are doing, it might be a good idea to just have someone cut the hole for your to make your install that much easier.
+- Cut Out or Have Someone Cut Out Your Countertop Hole - To place a drop-in sink into your countertop you will need a hole made.
+If you don't know what you are doing, it might be a good idea to just have someone cut the hole for you to make your install that much easier.

 - Make Sure Sink Fits in Countertop Hole - Before placing caulk or anything else onto your countertop you will want to make sure you sink fits in the hole properly by "dropping" it into place.
 Once you have identified that it does you can then begin the install process.

 - Apply Caulk - Use your caulk gun to apply caulk all the way around the hole in the countertop where the rim of the sink will sit.